The two words that come to my head when I think of Thanksgiving are "Pecan Pie!"

 Make the Crust:

-- To make the crust, combine oat flour, tapioca starch, and almond flour in a food processor.
-Pulse for 1 minute until all ingredients are combined.
+- Combine oat flour, tapioca starch, and almond flour in a food processor.
+Pulse for one minute until all ingredients are combined.

 - Add the coconut oil, salt, and maple syrup.
 Blend on high speed, slowly adding in tablespoonfuls of cold water until the mixture forms a ball of dough.

-- Grease a pie dish with cooking spray and line with a parchment paper circle.
+- Grease a pie dish with cooking spray and line with a Gefen Parchment Paper circle.

 - Spread the dough evenly on the bottom and sides of the pan.
 If the dough is sticky, dip your hands in cold water and then press the dough into the pan.